A Guide to Barbados's Gorgeous Beaches

 by Female Abroad

-The South American and Caribbean Plates border the island nation of Barbados, which is part of the Lesser Antilles.
-It is not unexpected that the island has some of the most beautiful beaches in the world along its lengthy stretches of coastline given its prime location in the Atlantic Ocean.
-The following recommendations are for visitors who want to know which beaches to visit while on the island.
+While it is not unexpected, Barbados is an island has some of the most beautiful beaches in the world along its lengthy stretches of coastline, given its prime location in the Atlantic Ocean.
+If you are headed to Barbados for a beach vacay then here are my recommendations for visitors.
 In addition to providing simple access to these stunning beaches, staying in one of the fantastic boutique hotels in Barbados elevates a vacation from simple relaxation to luxury indulgence.

 Bottom Bay Beach